 How we use your information

-The purpose of this web page is to inform members of the public about what to expect when Devon County Council collects personal information about them.
-We will collect personal information about different types of people including:
+The purpose of this web page is to inform members of the public about what to expect when Devon County Council collects personal data about them.
+We will collect personal data about different types of people including:

 - visitors to our websites

 - complainants and other individuals as part of complaints and requests for information

 - people who use our services, such as social care clients or other service users

 - people who contact the council requesting either information or a service

 - job applicants and our current and former employees.